Listen (Doctor Who): Plot

 Clara, on a dinner date with Danny, gets into an argument about Danny's army career.
 She walks out on the date, not wishing to aggravate the situation.
 At her flat, she finds the Twelfth Doctor, who wants her help to explore the idea of an entity with the perfect ability to hide, and how it may be tied to a childhood fear everyone has of a hand grabbing them from under one's bed.

 Clara uses the TARDIS' telepathic circuits to take her to her childhood, but her thoughts wander, and she lands the TARDIS at the children's home where Danny, then known as Rupert, grew up.
 Rupert is frightened by something under his bed spread.
 The Doctor suggests he use his fear to empower him, and Clara suggests he protect himself with his toy soldiers.
-Rupert is comforted and falls back asleep, and the Doctor scrambles his memory, giving Rupert dreams of being "Dan the soldier man", one of the toy soldiers.
+Rupert is comforted and falls back asleep, and the Doctor scrambles his memory, accidentally giving Rupert dreams of being “Dan the soldier man,” one of the toy soldiers.

 In the present, Clara returns to apologise to Danny, but her familiarity with his past troubles him, and he leaves.
-She is beckoned back to the TARDIS by a space-suited figure called Orson Pink, who has the "Dan the soldier man" toy as an heirloom.
+She is beckoned back to the TARDIS by a space-suited figure called Orson Pink, who has the “Dan the soldier man” toy as an heirloom.
 While using the telepathic circuits, the Doctor had found Orson, one of humanity's first time travel pilots, stranded in his ship at the end of the universe.
 The Doctor returns to the ship in an attempt to observe the entity, while Clara and Orson wait in the TARDIS.
 An air seal ruptures and the Doctor falls unconscious.
 Orson rescues him, and Clara uses the telepathic circuits to try to return home.

 The TARDIS ends up in a barn, with a boy fitfully sleeping inside.
 Clara goes to investigate, but hides under the boy's bed when two adults enter, speaking of the child being unfit to be a Time Lord.
 She realises the boy is the Doctor and, consequently, that they are on Gallifrey.
 When the adults leave, the boy tries to leave the bed, but Clara grabs his ankle, recognising she created this fear in the Doctor.
 She repeats the Doctor's advice on fear to the boy and sees him to sleep.
 Back in the TARDIS, the Doctor recovers.
 Clara makes him promise not to learn where they are.
-The Doctor drops Orson and Clara off to their respective times.
+The Doctor drops Orson and Clara off to their respective times, with the latter deciding to return to Danny through her encounter with Orson.
 Clara and Danny mutually apologise for their behaviour before sharing a kiss.
 Meanwhile, the Doctor, seemingly overcome by a revelation, is shown to be satisfied with his musings.